-This paper on the History and Philosophy of Andragogy is mainly limited [with a few exceptions] to a chronological history and the accompanying philosophy of andragogy, in line with when the English language documents were published and personal descriptions of events were written down.
-Some of these documents, however, present aspects of the events and ideas which recount the years and contexts in which they appeared in published form.
-This will not be an exact history of the events and philosophy as they appear in chronological order.
-But, this will be presented in the general sequence of the years that the articles, books, commentaries, and any other publication forms were recorded or appeared in print and / or were published.
-There are more than 385 documents thus far in this collection.
+This 2014 updated paper on the History and Philosophy of Andragogy includes 35 new items related to andragogy, which have been discovered since the previous year iteration.
+It is mainly limited (with a few exceptions) to a chronological history and the accompanying philosophy of andragogy, in line with when the English language documents were published and personal descriptions of events were written down.
+Some of these documents, however, present aspects of the events and ideas, which recount the years and contexts in which they appeared in published form.
+This will not be an exact history of the events and